 Citrus with sooty mold is the result of an infestation of aphids or other types of sap-sucking insects.
 As the pests dine on the sweet juices, they excrete sticky “honeydew” that attracts the growth of ugly black mold.

 Sooty mold fungus can grow wherever the honeydew drips- on sidewalks, lawn furniture, or anything else under the tree.

 Citrus Sooty Mold Treatment

 It’s also important to keep ants in check.
-Ants love the sweet honeydew, and they will actually protect the honeydew-producing insects from ladybugs, lacewings and other beneficial insects, thus ensuring a continual supply of the gooey stuff.
+Ants love the sweet honeydew and will actually protect the honeydew producing insects from ladybugs, lacewings, and other beneficial insects, thus ensuring a continual supply of the gooey stuff.

 Control ants by placing ant bait under the tree.
 You can also wrap sticky tape around the trunk to prevent the ants from crawling up into the tree.

-You can also improve the appearance of the tree by pruning damaged growth.
+You can improve the appearance of the tree by pruning damaged growth as well.